carina-kauf/lm-event-knowledge/probing/scripts/README.md

 * also outputs (in slurm.out): printed train, test dataframes and unclassified sentences across folds

 > `layer_num` and `model_name` do not matter here, thus pre-set to `24` and 'bert-large-cased'.They were kept only because it's easier to combine for plotting with the current plotting code.
 Remember to confirm it's only 14 files when plotting.

+## 4. Predicting human scores with model embeddings

+This is a work-in-progress.
+We want to see how well the embeddings can predict normed human scores.
+We originally used Ridge regression and recorded the mean squared error or r^2 as a metric for classification accuracy.
+However, the plot turned out weird (issue 1) so we want to switch to another regression that bounds the output to (0,1).
+This is currently unresolved (issue 2).

 ### `pickle_linear_human_mse.py`
 * predicting human ratings [embeddings --> normed human ratings].
 Metric: mean squared error with Ridge regression